 6.26 Towards the end of 2021, the Planning Policy team experienced significant resource issues with the loss of staff due to retirement and sickness.
 This resulted in further slippage in the revised Delivery Agreement timetable.
-The team are now back to full capacity and are working on a second revised Delivery Agreement which will set out a new timetable for the delivery of the Replacement Local Development Plan.
-It is anticipated that this will be approved in January 2023.
+A second revised Delivery Agreement was approved in February 2023.

 6.27 Since this time there have been delays with evidence base requirements and the associated deposit plan, resulting in slippages in the revised Delivery Agreement timetable and publication of the deposit plan.
-The team are working on a revised Delivery Agreement which will set out a new timetable for the delivery of the Replacement Local Development Plan.
-It is anticipated that this will be approved at the end of 2023 / beginning of 2024.
+A third revised Delivery Agreement was approved in July 2024 which sets out a new timetable for the delivery of the Replacement Local Development Plan.
+The key dates are summarised as: Consultation on the Deposit Plan - February - April 2025; Submission of Plan to Welsh Government - January 2026; Examination - February - April 2026 and Adoption of the Plan - October 2026.